michaellor/php-advanced-rock-paper-scissors/notes/things to do.md

 * [ ] Title attribute for hovering on elements
 * [ ] Switch create player and sign in left/right
 * [ ] fonts
+* [ ] Breaks at no player signed in, remove to stats page from navbar when no one is signed in

 ## Potential Things to do
 * [ ] Stats Page add Win/Lose/Tie piechart (potentially Joe)